-There are many different types of spiders here in Northern Michigan.
+There are many different types of spiders in Michigan.
 Most of them are just web builders and house invaders.
-There are only two spiders in Michigan that are considered dangerous.
-One being the brown recluse and the other is the Northern Black Widow.
+There are only two spiders in Michigan that are considered dangerous: the Brown Recluse the Northern Black Widow.

 Spiders and their webs attack any type of unprotected structure.
 Do you come back to your cottage or cabin and have to walk through webbing to reach your door?
-Do you have to sweep webbing off your screens so you can look out your windows?
+Are you sweeping webbing off your screens so you can look out your windows?
 Do you have to wash the spider mess off your windows more than once a year?
-These problems are very common in wooded and heavily scrubbed areas as well as waterfront properties.
+These problems are very common in wooded and heavily-scrubbed areas as well as waterfront properties.
 Spiders leave droppings, which will spot, and pit out wood, vinyl and painted siding.
 A pest control application will prevent you from having to do these chores for the season.

 There are a variety of different species of spiders but the most common are the web building spiders.
-These spiders leave their webs and droppings on homes and siding and with time can do damage by causing web build up and staining, especially with vinyl siding.
+These spiders leave their webs and droppings on homes and siding.
+With time, they can do damage by causing web build up and staining, especially with vinyl siding.
 The only two poisonous spiders native to Michigan are the Brown Recluse and the Northern Black Widow, however these are not very prevalent and are rarely found in or around homes.

 The Brown Recluse rarely bites unless pressed against the skin.
 It is common to its name in the fact that it hides in dark areas, gloves, undisturbed clothing and bed sheets, and it is non-confrontational.
 The Brown Recluse can be identified by the violin shaped marking and can range in color from cream to brown to dark brownish gray.
 If bitten by this spider it is imperative you seek medical attention immediately as it can turn into severe skin lesions.